NewsLocal News

 Nancy Mays

-Good’s death sparked division across the country as video’s spread online.
-The question on whether or not the shooting was justified is still debated online.
+Good’s death sparked division across the country as videos spread online.
+The question of whether or not the shooting was justified is still being debated.

-The Federal Bureau of Investigation is leading the investigation into the shooting and Good's death.
+The Federal Bureau of Investigation is leading the investigation into the shooting.

 He said Good's choice to move her car toward law enforcement officers was a threatening act.